davdar/maam/writeup/pldi15.markdown

 +-dist : bind(m₁ ⟨+⟩ m₂)(k) = bind(m₁)(k) ⟨+⟩ bind(m₂)(k)
 ``````````````````````````````````````````````````

-The laws for monads, state and nondeterminism are important.
-They enable us to argue that our interpreter is correct w.r.t. the concrete semantics in the absence of a particular choice of monad.

-## The Value Space Interface
+## The Abstract Domain

-To abstract the value space we require the type `Val` be an opaque parameter
-We need only require that `Val` is a join-semilattice:
+The abstract domain is encapsulated by the `Val` type in the semantics.
+To parameterize over it, we leave `Val` opaque but require it support various operations.
+There is a constraint on `Val` its-self: it must be a join-semilattice:
 `````align````````````````````````````````````````
   ⊥ :   Val
 _⊔_ :   Val × Val → Val
 ``````````````````````````````````````````````````
+We require `Val` to be a join-semilattice so they can be merged in the `Store`.

 The interface for integers consists of introduction and elimiation rules:
 `````align````````````````````````````````````````